qlik-oss/core-website/docs/docs/tutorials/data-loading.md

 Next, we reload the data to load the new data into the Qlik Associative Engine.
 Finally, we fetch the first 10 results of the `Airports` table and print them to the console.

+!!!
+Tip
-**Tip:** We recommend that you take a look inside the `index.js` file and that you read through the [enigma.js](https://github.com/qlik-oss/enigma.js) documentation to get a better understanding of the steps taken in this tutorial.
+    We recommend that you take a look inside the `index.js` file and that you read through the [enigma.js](https://github.com/qlik-oss/enigma.js) documentation to get a better understanding of the steps taken in this tutorial.